-Alfred Gilbert was one of the leading sculptors of his day and a key figure of the New Sculpture movement.
-Born in London in 1854, he was admitted into the Royal Academy Schools in 1873.
-In 1875, he moved to Paris where he studied at the École des Beaux-Arts under the sculptor Jules Cavelier.
+Sir Alfred Gilbert was one of the most original and ambitious sculptors of the Victorian era and a key figure of the New Sculpture movement.
+Born in London in 1854, he was the eldest son of professional musicians, Charlotte Cole and Alfred Gilbert Sr. He was admitted into the Royal Academy Schools in 1873 and, in 1875, moved to Paris to study at the École des Beaux-Arts under the tutelage of sculptor Pierre-Jules Cavelier.

-Studying abroad was a great privilege for English artists at the time.
-Gilbert’s move opened the path for a later generation of sculptors and was fundamental for the development of his artistic language.
-He travelled and worked in Italy, settling in Rome in 1878, where the influence of the Italian Renaissance had a lasting impact on his production.
+Gilbert’s move abroad was fundamental in developing his artistic language.
+He travelled and worked in Italy, settling in Rome in 1878, where the Italian Renaissance had a lasting influence on his craft.

 Gilbert's first publicly exhibited bronzes at the Royal Academy and Grosvenor Gallery were sent to London from Rome, causing great sensation among the British public.
 These included Perseus Arming (1882) and Icarus (1884), which cemented the young sculptor's reputation and contributed to the development of New Sculpture aesthetics.

 Returning to London in 1885, at Frederic Leighton’s request, Gilbert was commissioned to design the Fawcett Memorial for Westminster Abbey.
 This was to be the first of many Royal commissions, including the design of the Queen Victoria Winchester jubilee memorial, exhibited in 1887 and now installed in the Great Hall at Winchester Castle.

 In 1886, he began work on the Shaftesbury Memorial Fountain for Piccadilly Circus in London, a year later gaining the title of Associate of the Royal Academy.
 The iconic monument features a giant model of Anteros (now commonly known as Eros).
 This was the first-ever statue cast in aluminium in England.